-As expected, Column (1) of Table 3 shows process innovation of non-exporters does not have a significant relationship with tariff reductions at home i.e. β_1 is not statistically different from zero.
-Process innovation of exporters is negatively associated with tariff reductions at home (i.e. $\beta_1 < 0$).
+As expected, Column (1) of Table 4 shows process innovation of exporters is negatively associated with tariff reductions at home i.e. $\beta_2 < 0$.
+Exporters engage in less process innovation than non-exporters after a fall in Thai tariffs.
+Moreover, process innovation of non-exporters does not have a significant relationship with tariff reductions at home i.e. β_1 is not statistically different from zero.

 These baseline results provide support for the process innovation implication of Proposition 4.
 I proceed to examining whether a tariff-induced rise in exports per product is positively associated with process innovation.
 To test this relationship, I use information on change in exports per product (ΔE) of incumbent establishments between 2002 to 2006.
-Change in exports per product (ΔE) is a measure of percentage rise in average export sales per product from 2002 to 2006 (see Appendix for precise definition).13 Instead of Equation (5.1), I estimate the following instrumental variable (IV) regression:
+Change in exports per product (ΔE) is a measure of percentage rise in average exports per product from 2002 to 2006 (see Appendix for precise definition).12 Instead of Equation (5.1), I estimate the following instrumental variable (IV) regression: